Skip to content

 <script setup lang="ts">

-import { useFormField } from 'maz-ui'
+import { useFormField } from 'maz-ui/composables'

-const { value, errorMessage, isValid, hasError } = useFormField('name', {
+const { value, errorMessage, isValid, hasError } = useFormField<string>('name', {

-ref: 'inputRef',
+ref: useTemplateRef<HTMLInputElement>('inputRef'),

 })